 Strikes in Iraq

-In Iraq, coalition military forces conducted seven strikes consisting of eight engagements against ISIS targets:
+In Iraq, coalition military forces conducted seven strikes consisting of 39 engagements against ISIS targets:

-Additionally, 17 strikes consisting of 19 engagements were conducted in Syria and Iraq on Aug.
-9-10 that closed within the last 24 hours:
+Additionally, 13 strikes were conducted in Syria and Iraq on June 13 that closed within the last 24 hours:

 Part of Operation Inherent Resolve